cjacker/opensource-toolchain-avr/README.md

 }
 ```

-After upload the sketch, open 'serial monitor' of arduino IDE and set baudrate to 19200/no line ending, or use `minicom -b 19200 -D /dev/ttyUSB0`, wire up as circuit diagram indicated.
+After upload the sketch, open 'serial monitor' of arduino IDE and set baudrate to 19200/no line ending, or use `tio -b 19200 /dev/ttyUSB0`, wire up as circuit diagram indicated.

 When you get the msg:
 ```